 I’ve been working my way through the Five Levels of Attachment by don Miguel Ruiz Jr. Although you can probably get through the book in one sitting, I’m taking my time with it.
 I will read a few pages, and then take some time to digest what it means.
-When I go back, I will re-read a few pages, and find a new deeper understanding.
+Then I go back and re-read a few pages, and find a new deeper understanding.
 The words resonate in very interesting ways.
-The Ruiz family seems to have a knack for that kind of writing.

 And so without further ado, imagine yourself standing at the entrance to a large life-size labyrinth…

 (I have condensed the excerpt for our purposes, but I encourage you to get a copy of the book.
 It’s excellent.
 Miguel’s words are in italics below).